-Controller firmware supports re-programming via the USB 2.0 connection using upgrade software, for future upgrades which may become available.
+Controller firmware supports re-programming via the USB 2.0 (Only available for Windows) connection using upgrade software, for future upgrades which may become available.
 We constantly receive feedback from our customers and keep updating the firmware and software with new features.

 56 x 63 x 39 mm / Weight 280g